mantidproject/documents/Design/Instrument-2.0/milestone1.md

 * We should be able to _Chain_ components together.
 This should not depend upon the order of declaration.
 This would allow for example a non-linear guide above to be made of say a composite of mirrors.
 We should be able to mark `Components` with some sort of `source-component` metadata.
 Such a linked-list would describe a chain.
 I suggest we do this in addtion to allowing each component to express it's length.

 ##Detector L2 Cache##
-See [issue](https://github.com/mantidproject/mantid/issues/15501) where caching has been applied
+See [issue](https://github.com/mantidproject/mantid/issues/15501) where caching has been applied.
+This proved fruitless due to fundamental problems with the existing Instrument design.

+##Mapless Instrument##

+Work in progress on a mapless instrument, which is a fundamental redesign of the parameterized instrument, can be found [here](https://github.com/DMSC-Instrument-Data/instrument-prototype)